jaywantkhedkar/ImageFilter/README.md

 # iphoneapp
 Iphone Projects

-ImageFilter is an easy to give CIFilter effect to image by using apple CIFlter effects
+ImageFilter is an easy to give CIFilter effect to image by using apple CIFilter effects.

 ## ImageFilter